DonnoDK/fduf/README.md

 The resulting set of files is sorted based on size and paths are printed to `stdout` as mentioned.

-The path for _Sets_ of duplicate files are printed, seperated by a newline character (`\n`), with each set seperated by an additional newline character, such as
+The path for _sets_ of duplicate files are printed, seperated by a newline character (`\n`), with each set seperated by an additional newline character, such as

     $ fduf -r ~/music/rhcp
     ~/music/rhcp/some_greatest_album/walkabout.flac